Class names correspond to competition levels. In 2020-2021, we use transition levels which will smooth the path from one

 We practice basic technique and polish the beginner dances.
-We also work on beginner hard shoe dances (heavy jig & hornpipe).
+We also work on our hard shoe dancing.
 We start to learn and work on primary soft shoe dances, which include more complicated combinations, higher jumps and more difficult rhythms than the beginner dances.
 We also get to know céilí dances and practice dancing in group.

 This class is suitable for dancers who are able to execute basic movements and know most of the beginner soft shoe dances – typically after dancing for at least 1 year.

 Primary / Intermediate

 We work on primary / intermediate dances, based on the dancers’ experience and skills.
 Dances at this level include fast footwork, high jumps, and complicated rhythms, so the classes focus on learning the movements and techniques they require.
 We also get to know céilí dances and practice dancing in group.
 Strength and stamina exercises are also part of the classes.

 Primary class is suitable for dancers who have good basic technique and know some of the primary level steps.